jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### Method

 A function defined within a class.
 See: [Custom Functions](09_Custom_functions.md).
 In ZScript, all functions are either methods, or anonymous functions.

+### Mutable

+"Mutable" means "can be modified."
+Data that can be modified (for example, a [variable](#Variable)) can be described as mutable.
+The opposite of "immutable".

 ### Nesting